Trading with the Symmetrical Triangle Chart Pattern

 What Is a Symmetrical Triangle Pattern in Crypto*?

 In cryptocurrency trading, the symmetrical triangle functions the same way as in other markets.
 It indicates a period of consolidation, where the price is moving between narrowing trendlines before a breakout.
-This formation can signal a potential sharp move in either direction once the price breaks out of the triangle.
+This formation can signal a potential sharp move in either direction once the price breaks out of it.
 Read our article “Crypto Chart Patterns in Trading.”*

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.